top of page

 Tip: If you’re considering a new coffee table, choose one that fits the proportions of your seating area.
 A table that’s two-thirds the length of your sofa usually looks best.

-Step 2: Choose a theme or colour palate
+Step 2: Choose a Theme or Colour Palette

 Step 3: Anchor the Layout with a Tray or Stack of Books